thunderheadone/one-sdk-ios/TROUBLESHOOTING-GUIDE.md

 When integrating the Thunderhead SDK manually into your app, you may encounter this compile error.

 To resolve this, navigate to **Build Settings**, ensure the **Framework Search Paths** contains the framework filepath.
 If the framework is placed in your project directory, simply set the framework search path to `$(SRCROOT)` and set it to recursive.

+### CocoaPods could not find compatible versions for pod "Thunderhead" error

+After the Thunderhead SDK gets released to CocoaPods, there might be a delay of 2-4 hours or more before the Thunderhead pod actually goes live and becomes available to be installed through CocoaPods.
+Please, make sure the GitHub [SDK latest version](https://github.com/thunderheadone/one-sdk-ios/releases) matches the [CocoaPods version](https://cocoapods.org/pods/Thunderhead).

+If the latest Thunderhead SDK version is already available in [CocoaPods](https://cocoapods.org/pods/Thunderhead), but you still have issues integrating the latest Thunderhead pod into your project, please try running the [`pod update`](https://guides.cocoapods.org/using/pod-install-vs-update.html#pod-update) and `pod repo update` command in your project's directory in Terminal.

 ### Resolve `Undefined symbols for architecture arm64` compile time error